rugabunda/Group-Policy-CSE-Debugger/README.md

 ## Log Files
 The script maintains a detailed log file (GpoTest.log) that records all actions and findings.
 Each new session is appended to this log with a timestamp.

+# DISCLAIMER:

+This tool is for diagnostic and debugging purposes to isolate the source of Group Policy errors.
+Removing problematic CSEs resolves pointer errors but disables related Group Policy functionality.
+This approach addresses symptoms rather than root causes, and policy settings controlled by removed CSEs will no longer apply.
+Consider this a temporary solution for diagnostic purposes only.
+For production environments, thoroughly document affected policies and consider rebuilding Group Policies through official management channels once the source of corruption is identified.